jupyterhub/jupyterhub/docs/authenticators.md

 Because the username is passed from the Authenticator to the Spawner, a custom Authenticator and Spawner are often used together.

+See a list of custom Authenticators [on the wiki](https://github.com/jupyter/jupyterhub/wiki/Authenticators).

 ## Basics of Authenticators